 I've been around since before the days of the Food Network, so when there were cooking shows on TV ages ago, I found every last one of them.
 Some of the best chefs were on during that time, like Julia Child, Caprial Pence, and my personal favorite, Marcel Desaulniers.
 Marcel has written several cookbooks, most of them centered around CHOCOLATE!!
 I have all of those books, and have been baking from them for a long time, since my kids were very young (they're now 25 and 22).

-My gluten free chocolate chip cookie recipe comes from Marcel’s Death by Chocolate Cookies (affiliate link) cookbook.
-It is the ULTIMATE chocolate chip cookie–thick, chewy, full of chocolate–and it’s a testament to Marcel’s wizardry in the kitchen.
-I’ve made several of his recipes, and these chocolate chunk cookie cakes are one of my family’s favorites.
-They’re like a cross between a cupcake and a chocolate chip cookie.
-I used to put them in my kids’ lunch boxes years ago or bring them to their school for birthdays and other functions.
+My perfect gluten free chocolate chip cookies recipe comes from Marcel's Death by Chocolate Cookies (affiliate link) cookbook.
+It is the ULTIMATE chocolate chip cookie--thick, chewy, full of chocolate--and it's a testament to Marcel's wizardry in the kitchen.
+I've made several of his recipes, and these chocolate chunk cookie cakes are one of my family's favorites.
+I used to put them in my kids' lunch boxes years ago or bring them to their school for birthdays and other functions.
 Everyone always loved them.

 Cookie Cakes FAQs